-People with Lewy Body Dementia (LBD), also called Dementia with Lewy Bodies (DLB), have a progressive decline in their memory and ability to think, similar to Alzheimer’s disease.
-However, the cognitive ability or alertness of a person with Lewy body dementia is more likely to fluctuate from one moment to the next, which is not like Alzheimer’s disease.
+People with Lewy Body Dementia (LBD), experience a progressive decline in their memory and ability to think, similar to Alzheimer’s disease.
+What is different about LBD is that the cognitive ability or alertness of a person with Lewy body dementia is more likely to fluctuate from one moment to the next, unlike Alzheimer’s and related diseases like vascular dementia.
 Individuals with LBD also often have visual hallucinations (seeing things that aren’t there) and delusions (believing something that is not true).
-On the surface, people with LBD often have problems with movement that resemble Parkinson’s disease.
+On the surface, people with LBD often have movement problems resembling Parkinson’s disease.
 This is because the same structures of the brain are affected in Lewy body dementia as in Parkinson’s disease.

 Dementia with Lewy bodies is the third most common type of dementia after Alzheimer’s disease and vascular dementia.
-According to the Lewy Body Dementia Association (LBDA), it is estimated that it affects 1.4 million individuals and families in the United States.
-The average age of onset is after 50 years of age, and most studies indicate the disease is slightly more common in men than women.
+According to the Lewy Body Dementia Association (LBDA), it affects about 1.4 million individuals and families in the United States.
+The average age of onset is after 50, and studies indicate the disease is slightly more common in men than women.

 Lewy body dementia is progressive, like Alzheimer’s disease.
-This means that with current treatments, individuals who have it get worse with time in terms of function and ability.
-On average, a person diagnosed with LBD, lives approximately 5 to 8 years, although one can live as long as 20 years with the disease.
+This means that even with current treatments, individuals who have it get worse, in terms of function and ability, over time.
+On average, a person diagnosed with LBD lives approximately 5 to 8 more years, although one can live as long as 20 years with the disease.

 Approximately 50-80% of individuals with Parkinson’s disease go on to develop Parkinson’s disease dementia.

-Lewy body dementia is caused by the build-up of protein (alpha-synuclein), which forms abnormal deposits, named Lewy bodies, within the brain.
-Lewy bodies, named after the physician who discovered them, Friederich H. Lewy, are also found in the brains of those with Parkinson’s disease dementia and Alzheimer’s disease.
+Lewy body dementia is caused by the build-up of a protein called alpha-synuclein, which forms abnormal deposits called Lewy bodies within the brain.
+Lewy bodies (named for the physician who discovered them, Friedrich H. Lewy) are also found in the brains of those with Parkinson’s disease dementia and Alzheimer’s disease.
 Lewy bodies interrupt the normal function of brain cells by making it harder for them to communicate and by leading to cell death.
 Currently, the cause for the Lewy body protein buildup is not known.
 However, it is believed that environmental and genetic risk factors combined with aging play a role in the development of LBD.

-Having an immediate family member who had Lewy body dementia may increase your risk of getting this form of dementia.
-However, it often develops in persons who have no family history of the disease.
+LBD is not necessarily inherited.
+Having an immediate family member who had Lewy body dementia may increase your risk of getting this form of dementia, but it often develops in persons who have no family history of the disease.
 Individuals may develop Lewy body dementia in combination with Alzheimer’s disease and/or Parkinson’s disease.

 Symptoms Similar to Parkinson’s Disease